Westfield, Somerset

-Westfield is a settlement lying on the Fosse Way between Radstock and Midsomer Norton in Somerset, England.
-In 2011 it was raised to the status of a civil parish.
+Westfield is a village and civil parish in Bath and North East Somerset in the ceremonial county of Somerset, England.
+The village lies on the Fosse Way between the towns of Radstock and Midsomer Norton.

 It is 11 mi south-west of Bath, 12 mi north-east of Wells, 12 mi west of Trowbridge, 9 mi north-west of Frome, and 17 mi south-east of Bristol.

 Its geographical location on the A367 south of Bath has resulted in it being an important base for services for the population centres of the old Somerset Coalfield area, for which it hosts the police and fire stations and the local further education college.
 For many years it hosted the annual winter carnival, until in 2014 the carnival route was changed.